Code-Institute-Submissions/BitWise-Front-End_2/DEPLOYMENT.md

 ## Hosting Site

-Due to this React application being built with Vite it proved a challange to host it on Heroku which was not one of its prefered hosting sites which can be found [here](https://vitejs.dev/guide/static-deploy.html).
+Due to this React application being built with Vite it proved a challenge to host it on Heroku which was not one of its prefered hosting sites which can be found [here](https://vitejs.dev/guide/static-deploy.html).

-As a result Vercel was choosen to host the site.
+As a result Vercel was chosen to host the site.

 ## Fork Repository